pharook/ansible-role-accounts/README.rst

   correctly open the firewall and make system accessible to appropriate users.

 * :ref:`alchemist <section-role-alchemist>`

+  This role uses the user account structure to create system accounts for  projects hosted on the server.

 * :ref:`logserver <section-role-logserver>`

+  This role uses the account features to enable access to server log for administrators.

 * :ref:`puppeteer <section-role-puppeteer>`

+  This role uses the user account structure to create system accounts for  projects hosted on the server.

 .. _section-role-accounts-usage: